kaliop-uk/ezworkflowenginebundle/README.md

                     identifier: the_object_name
                     attribute: name

+Q: how can I make a workflow act only on some specific content(s)?

+A: use a workflow/cancel step with an 'unless' condition

 Q: are there steps which are specific to workflows, besides those found in the migrations bundle?

 A: yes.
 Take a look at [the docs](Resources/config/doc/DSL/Workflow.yml)